Lifestyle

 Understanding Your Dosha

-Your dosha (constitution) influences which practices may be most beneficial:
+Your dosha (constitution) shapes which practices may help you most:

 Vata Types: Benefit from grounding, slow, steady practices Pitta Types: Benefit from cooling, moderate-intensity practices Kapha Types: Benefit from energizing, dynamic practices